isaacnmm/pestpolicy-hugo2XX/content/posts/what-kills-spiders-instantly/index.md

 [common bugs and pests](https://pestpolicy.com/do-spiders-have-antennae/) .
 The good thing about this powder is that it is safe for home use even when there are children and pets.
 - This powder works by dehydrating spiders causing them to die.
 It absorbs the soils, waters, and fats from the spiders causing their death.
-- After contact with DE, it will not take more than 24 hours before the spider dies.� This powder also remains active Also, the DE remains active as long as you are able to keep it intact and also dry within your house.
+- After contact with DE, it will not take more than 24 hours before the spider dies.
+This powder also remains active Also, the DE remains active as long as you are able to keep it intact and also dry within your house.
 When applying a tablespoon of DE mixed in a bottle will effectively do the work of killing those venomous spiders and other bugs hiding within and outside your house.
 - Spray the target areas being careful not to inhale the dust because it is harmful.